 Here is what Brian said when asked why he supports Walk for Water and joined on as a Water Leader.

 “Xylem’s vision is that water is essential to life.
 And our life’s work is water.
 We devote our technology, time and talent to advance the smarter use of water.
 We look to a future where global water issues do not exist.
 We hope that by joining the Walk for Water we can bring more awareness to the challenges faced around the globe.

-Brian is proud to be a Water Leader as he is inspired daily by the challenge of solving our water challenges, and is passionate about bringing education and technology to many communities.”
+I am proud to be a Water Leader as I am inspired daily by the challenge of solving our water challenges, and am passionate about bringing education and technology to many communities.”

 Yarra Valley Water